jkrieger6/challenge-1/README.md

-## README Challenge 1
+## README Challenge 1 Refractoring existing code

 ## Description
 Refracting existing coding to make it more accessible as well as organized sections without changing what the existing code already does.
 Corrected footer header.
+Added HTML semantics.
 ## Badges
 MIT license